 Lorrie: I have no degrees in this or anything.
 A flashback is a symptom that people with Post Traumatic Stress Disorder sometimes have, where the memory of a terrible, traumatic event becomes so vivid that your whole mind and body experience it as happening in real time all over again.
 So when this is severe and happening, you don’t know that you are in the place and time you really are.
 Everything about you believes that it is whatever memory you’re reliving.
 Sometimes you can, by yourself or with other people, manage to keep a hold on some reality so that you can be aware that, ‘no, I’m having a flashback.’
 This is not always possible, so when you’re having the flashback, it’s extremely draining, because your body and mind are deciding that you’re probably going to die, so everything you have in you is going to give it this last shot to get out of this.
 It’s not like sparing or holding anything back.
 It’s all your defenses at once.
 And then eventually when you get out of your flashback, you will be tired, like you just fought for your life, even though that took place 17 years ago.
 This might happen to you again, and it’s extremely draining.

 Grace: So Lupin comes to Hogwarts.
 How does Lupin’s presence at Hogwarts inform Snape’s perspective or even just the setup of it?

 Lorrie: I feel so bad for both of them.

-Sarah: How would you react when your very presence was a fucking trigger?
+Sawyer: How would you react when your very presence was a fucking trigger?
 You’re trying to not transform into a werewolf.
 Meanwhile, this guy who is making your potions is freaking out every time he sees you because you were terrible to him 20 years ago.